move-coop/parsons/README.md

 Usage of Parsons is governed by the [TMC Parsons License](https://github.com/move-coop/parsons/blob/master/LICENSE.md), which allows for unlimited non-commercial usage, provided that individuals and organizations adhere to our broad values statement.

 ### Documentation
-The gain a full understanding of all of the features of Parsons, please review the Parsons [documentation](https://move-coop.github.io/parsons/html/index.html).
+To gain a full understanding of all of the features of Parsons, please review the Parsons [documentation](https://move-coop.github.io/parsons/html/index.html).

 ### Installation